openaicellular/openairinterface5G/doc/HARDWARE_REQUIREMENTS.md

 ### Recommended for performance for RAN Stack

-- High clock speed CPUs > 4GHz
+- Boost Frequency > 4GHz
 - DDR4 or DDR5 RAM
 - Use only performance cores
 - Disable CPU sleep states
 - CPU: X
 - Memory: X
-- `avx2` instruction set
+- Instruction set: `avx2`
-- `sctp` protocol should be enabled
+- Protocol should be enabled: `sctp`
 - (Optional) Realtime kernel to have better Jitter statistics
 - Intel x710/xx710/E-810 or Mellanox connect 5x or 6x

 ### Recommended for performance for UE Stack

-- High clock speed CPUs > 4GHz
+- Boost Frequency > 4GHz
 - DDR4 or DDR5 RAM
 - Use only performance cores
 - Disable CPU sleep states
 - CPU: X
 - Memory: X
-- `avx2` instruction set
+- Instruction set: `avx2`
 - (Optional) Realtime kernel to have better Jitter statistics
 - Intel x710/xx710/E-810 or Mellanox connect 5x or 6x

 In case you are using Mellanox NIC cards then you have to download `mlnx-ofed` and configure your NIC for performance.

 Apart from this you should follow [this document](./tuning_and_security.md) to tune your system to get high performance.